-This is a combined lecture/lab, performance-based course designed to advance students' critical reading and academic writing skills.
+INRW 0301 is the integration of critical reading and academic writing skills.
+This course is designed to advance students' critical reading and academic writing skills.
 The focus of the course will be on applying critical reading skills for organizing, analyzing, and retaining material and developing written work appropriate to the audience, purpose, situation, and length of the assignment.
-The course integrates preparation in basic academic reading skills with basic skills in composing a variety of academic texts.
-This is a course with a required lab.
-The course fulfills TSI requirements for reading and writing.
+The course combines basic academic reading skills with basic writing skills to increase students' proficiency in composing a variety of academic texts.
+Successful completion of this course, and its co-requisite course, fulfills all TSI reading and writing requirements.